-- (a) Inquiry of systems and processes to understand how the bond meets the relevant requirements of the Climate Bonds Standard; - (b) Inspecting the operation of systems and processes and documents relating to the bond; - (c) Observation of systems and processes relating to the bond;
+a.
+Inquiry of systems and processes to understand how the bond, loan or other debt instrument meets the relevant requirements of the Climate Bonds Standard;

+b.
+Inspecting the operation of systems and processes and documents relating to the bond, loan or other debt instrument;

+c.
+Observation of systems and processes relating to the bond, loan or other debt instrument;

-- (d) Confirmation of information by third parties (e.g. GHG emissions assessments from ratings tools for low-carbon buildings); - (e) Recalculation of mathematical/engineering calculations in relation to the bond using information already produced and gathered by the Issuer; - (f) Re-performance of mathematical / engineering calculations in relation to the bond following the gathering of the source information; - (g) Analytical procedures; - (h) Substantive testing over samples of data.
+d.
+Confirmation of information by third parties (e.g. GHG emissions assessments from ratings tools for low-carbon buildings);

+e.
+Recalculation of mathematical/engineering calculations in relation to the bond, loan or other debt instrument using information already produced and gathered by the Issuer;

+f.
+Re-performance of mathematical / engineering calculations in relation to the bond, loan or other debt instrument following the gathering of the source information;

+g.
+Analytical procedures;

+h.
+Substantive testing over samples of data.